Li Xudong

-Li Xudong (李旭东; born 9 February 1991 in Dalian) is a Chinese former football player.
+Li Xudong (李旭东; born 9 February 1991 in Dalian) is a Chinese football coacn and former football player.

 Club career

 In 2010, Li Xudong started his professional footballer career with Dalian Yiteng in the China League Two.
 He would see the club move to Harbin and be an integral member of the squad as they moved up divisions and gained promotion to the Chinese Super League.
 He would eventually make his top tier league debut for Harbin on 7 March 2014 in a game against Shandong Luneng Taishan that ended in a 1-0 defeat.
 After only one season within the top flight, Li remained with the club as they moved to Zhejiang.

 Career statistics

 Statistics accurate as of match played 31 December 2020.